 For more information, please also see How To Make Green Smoothies for kids Tutorial.

-I think this post is so helpful for families dealing with picky eaters.
 A natural alternative to Pediasure is really the best to help kids grow.
 Try to get them to eat real food by following Dr. Kilbane’s advice.
-Little by little you will see they will start to eat more variety and make better choices.
 For more information visit her website at www.sheilakilbane.com.